2012 New York Red Bulls season: March

-On March 25, New York Red Bulls home opener, the team finally showed glimpses of unity and talents by sweeping Colorado Rapids 4–1 in front of 21,024 passionate supporters.
+On March 25, New York Red Bulls home opener, the team beat the Colorado Rapids 4–1 in front of 21,024 supporters.
 Thierry Henry scored two goals and picked up an assist, winning him the MLS Player of the Week award.
 Strike partner Kenny Cooper added two goals as well.
-A week after the dominating performance in home opener, Red Bulls host Montreal Impact in Red Bull Arena.
-They started poorly with many mistakes in the first half.
+A week after the performance in home opener, Red Bulls host Montreal Impact in Red Bull Arena.
 The scoreline reads 2–2 at half time.
-After the inspiring talk from team captain Thierry Henry, Red Bulls put on a performance fans expected from them.
-Thierry Henry added 2 goals and 1 creative back-heel assist in the second half, which earn him his first-ever MLS hat trick since joining New York Red Bulls.
-He was again rewarded the MLS Player of the Week with his heroic performance and leadership on and off the field.
-Also, his hat trick against Impact launched him to the top of MLS Golden Boot race with 5 goals in pocket.
+Thierry Henry added 2 goals and a back-heel assist in the second half, which earn him his first-ever MLS hat trick since joining New York Red Bulls.
+He was again given the MLS Player of the Week for his performance.
+Also, his hat trick against Impact put him to the top of MLS Golden Boot race with 5 goals.

 Away from the field, the end of March was not kind to New York.
 Striker Juan Agudelo injured his knee while with the U.S. U-23 team during Olympic qualifying and surgery was required.
 The time frame for his return to Red Bulls was 6 weeks.
 Worse still, the club announced on March 30 that English striker Luke Rodgers was denied a work visa to enter the United States.
 As a result, the club transferred Rodgers to Lillestrøm SK of Norway.
 The stocky Englishman had become a fan favorite during the 2011 season due to his work ethic and goal scoring abilities.